 What are the particular lines of code, function calls and class methods where most of the time is spent by the application

 PhpED's PHP Profiler will let you jump to the location in PHP code directly from the output table.
 Simply double click on the entry in Location column or select Show Source item from the popup menu and PhpED will display the corresponding line of code in the editor.
 For example, in the illustration below you can see the line of code, which took the longest time to execute according to the Profiler output.
-It is line number 28 in index.php, with the total execution time of 7.977 ms.
+It is line number 11 in index.php, with the total Time with children of 656 ms.

 |